Award Nominations

 Ken Mayers’ Service and Stewardship Award

-Ken Mayers was once asked why he kept working for peace and justice year after year, and he replied, “I do it in part simply because I can, and I do it in the hope of creating a better world for my children and grandchildren.
+Ken Mayers was once asked why he kept working for peace and justice year after year, and he replied, “I do it in part because I can, and I do it in the hope of creating a better world for my children and grandchildren.
 The world is a little less depressing when you are trying to make things better.”

-His dedication, equanimity, kindness, and nonviolence, and the respect he showed everyone, friend or foe, in word and deed, were unwavering.
+His dedication, equanimity, kindness, and nonviolence, and the respect he showed everyone, friend or foe, in word or deed, were unwavering.
 He is admired, loved, and respected by people in VFP and beyond.
-He represents in his person the peace, love, and wisdom that we
+He represents in his person the peace, love, and wisdom that we want to see reflected in the wider world.

 Leadership in Peace Award